 — Casey Lawrence (@LeanandCuisine) May 19, 2019

 - Microsoft itself (yes, the company) waits in anticipation for livestreams of Lean gaming.
 Knowing how much the most popular gamers make, this is just another example in a long list proving Casey Lawrence is going to make it one way or another.

 - That damn Steve Harvey mustache.

-I hope people discover the talent that is LeanandCuisine/Casey Lawrenece without him having to significantly water his content down.
+I hope people discover the talent that is LeanandCuisine/Casey Lawrence without him having to significantly water down his content.
 I wish him the best.